First test of the consistency relation for the large-scale structure using the anisotropic three-point correlation function of BOSS DR12 galaxies (An explanatory video is available at https://youtu.be/Zi36ooLPhss.): Theoretical Background

 Massive neutrinos can modify the second-order kernel functions, in which case the following correction terms are added to the nonlinear parameters~\citep{Kamalinejad:2020arXiv201100899K}:

 where the neutrino density fraction $f_{\nu}$ is given by

 with $\Omega_{\nu}$ and $\Omega_{\rm m}$ being the neutrino and matter energy densities in units of the critical density, respectively.
 It is important to note that the massive neutrinos do not change the shift term of the density fluctuation but correct the shift term of the velocity fluctuation.

-This characteristic effect makes it a good candidate for a signal when $E_{\rm s}\neq1$ is detected.
+Finally, we estimate the extent to which $E_{\rm s}$ deviates from $1$ in the presence of massive neutrinos.
+The neutrino density fraction is given by~\citep[e.g.,][]{Takada:2006PhRvD..73h3520T}